 Decide whether you would prefer to have your major assets (home, car, etc.) held in a Revocable Living Trust, managed by your Last Will and Testament or some combination of the two.
 There are advantages and disadvantages to them both, but it is important to note that only the Last Will can settle issues like guardianship for minor children, property for minor children, and who the estate’s executor will be.
 Wills are also often used to specify your desires concerning funeral arrangements.

 While Last Wills are reasonably easy to draft, Living Trusts are more complicated as they create a trust that handles and, in some cases, distributes assets from your estate while you are still living, as well as after you have passed.
 A Living Trust also allows for privacy in how your estate’s assets are disbursed, while the Last Will goes through probate court and is a public document.
-For more information about the benefits and drawbacks of a Living Trust vs a Will, click here.

 Not to be confused with a Living Trust or Last Will, a Living Will expresses your wishes to family and physicians about medical decisions should you become medically incapacitated.
 Also known as an Advance Healthcare Directive, a Living Will’s requirements are set by each state, so it’s best to get expert legal assistance when drafting your documents.
 Typically, people choose to specify their wishes in this document about end of life care, including having palliative care administered but having CPR or other extraordinary measures taken only under very specific circumstances.

 Organ and Tissue Donor Documents

 You can create a separate document specifying your wishes with regards to tissue and organ donations, as well as a full-body donation to a scientific organization.
 This process can be as simple as getting an organ donor card or adding an indicator to your driver’s license.
 If your wishes are more involved, contact your attorney to begin drafting the necessary paperwork.